Zoweb/git-changelog/examples/disabled_heading_false_true_inline_true_github.md

 #### Log
 <small>(note: any additions may have been removed, and any removals may have been added back in.)</small>
 ##### Additions
+ add fix commit support
+`    Allows commits that are fixes to be detected.`

  add more info to examples readme
 `    So that it is easier to browse the folder's 100s of files.`